mkalmousli/FloatingMute/README.md

     <img src="get_it_on_github.png" width="200"/>
 </a>

-The app is published on these platforms, yet it might not be always up to date:
+Floating Mute is also published on these platforms, updates tend to appear there faster than F-Droid in general:

 - [Uptodown](https://floating-mute.en.uptodown.com/android)

 - [OpenAPK](https://www.openapk.net/floating-mute/com.github.mkalmousli.floating_mute/)